mikeriley131/boilerplate/README.md

 3.  **Start developing.**

-    Navigate into your the project directory and start it up.
+    Navigate into the project directory and start it up.

     ```sh
     grunt